-Chicken Nanban (Japanese Fried Chicken with Tartar Sauce)
+Crispy Chicken Nanban (Japanese Fried Chicken with Tangy Sauce)

 This easy chicken nanban recipe shows you how to make the famous Japanese fried chicken at home.
 Tender chicken thighs are pan-fried until golden, coated in a sweet soy-based nanban sauce, and topped with homemade tartar sauce.
 Perfect served with rice and cabbage.